aeternity/protocol/node/api/channels_api_usage.md

 ### Websocket protocol

 The channel websocket api currently supports one protocol: [`json-rpc`](https://www.jsonrpc.org/specification). `legacy` protocol was removed.
-Choosen protocol has to be specified with the `protocol` option.
+Chosen protocol has to be specified with the `protocol` option.

 In the examples below, the `json-rpc` protocol is used.